syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 private void PopupLayout_Opened(object sender, EventArgs e) {
-    // You can write your set of codes that needs to be executed once the popup is opened and visible in the application, in the respective event handler.
+    // Codes that needs to be executed once popup is visible in the screen }
-}
 {% endhighlight %}

 ## Closing Event

-[SfPopupLayout.Closing](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Closing_EV.html) event will be fired whenever the PopupView is about to be closed in the application with `CancelEventArgs` that contains the following property.
+[SfPopupLayout.Closing](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Closing_EV.html) event will be fired whenever the PopupView is about to be closed in the application.
+It provides support to cancel closing of the popup with `CancelEventArgs` that contains the following property.

 * [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup closing.